PracHub

 0

-You are completing an HR screening as part of a Data Scientist take‑home project application.
-The survey assesses how you balance speed with integrity and adherence to process.
+You are completing an HR screening survey for a data role.
+The survey assesses how you balance speed, process, integrity, and trust.

 1. I would break a company rule if it saved significant time.